deltaswapio/deltaswap/whitepapers/0005_data_availability.md

 ## Background

 A Wormhole workflow typically starts by having a user submit a transaction on any of the connected chains, which results in a message being posted on-chain.
-This message is then picked up and confirmed by the guardian network.
-Once enough guardians signed the observation, the resulting message - the signed VAA - needs to be posted to the target chain to complete the operation.
+This message is then picked up and confirmed by the phylax network.
+Once enough phylaxs signed the observation, the resulting message - the signed VAA - needs to be posted to the target chain to complete the operation.

 With the Wormhole v1 design, we use Solana for data availability.
-As soon as any guardian observes a VAA with sufficient signatures, it would race to submit it to Solana, where it would be stored in an account with a deterministic address.
+As soon as any phylax observes a VAA with sufficient signatures, it would race to submit it to Solana, where it would be stored in an account with a deterministic address.
 A client - usually a web wallet - would then simulate the same deterministic calculation, using its knowledge of the VAA's digest - and retrieve the VAA from its associated Solana account.
 The client then posts it to the target chain, with the fee paid by the user.
 On Solana, no client-side submission is necessary - the VAA is executed immediately when posted for data availability.

 However, while this design worked great for v1 which was bridging only two chains, it's not optimal for v2: